emilk/eon/README.md

     It was the best of strings.
     It was the worst of strings."""

-str2: "It was the best of strings.\n    It was the worst of strings"
+str2: "It was the best of strings.\n\tIt was the worst of strings."
 ```